 Each year, the Memphis and Shelby County judges and courts issue thousands of arrest warrants for individuals.
-These warrants are issued for any number of reasons and can be confusing for individuals not in tune with the complexities of the legal system.
+These warrants are issued for any number of reasons and crimes, often causing confusion for individuals not in tune with the complexities of the legal system.

-There are different types of arrest warrants.
-For you to understand what is to come, you must first know which type of warrant you are possibly facing.
+All of these crime categories lead to different types of arrest warrants.
+For you to understand what to expect, you need to know which type of warrant you are possibly facing.

 In Shelby County, bench warrants are typically issued by a sitting judge for individuals who do not appear for their court setting.
 We understand that life is hectic, and people sometimes forget their court date or have an emergency arise.
 Therefore, bench warrants can be recalled with the help of an attorney.